mcdemarco/the-new-kitchen-cookbook/preface/kitchens.md

 I have an immersion mixer but not a stand mixer or a blender; I find it suffices in cases where my pastry cutter won't do.
 I also have the smallest two of [these scoops](https://www.vollrathfoodservice.com/products/smallwares/kitchen-essentials/dishers/nsf-certified-dishers-one-piece-color-coded-han) which I use for making cookies and muffins.
 The black one is 2 T and the purple one is 1 1/2 T.

-The newest appliance is an Instant Pot (the original 6 quart Duo) that Peter got as swag.
-It has spawned some Instant Pot-specific recipies, as well as some pressure cooking footnotes to regular recipes.
+The newest appliance is a KitchenAid stand mixer.
+Also of culinary note are a BlendJet and an Instant Pot (the original 6 quart Duo) that Peter got as swag.
+The latter has spawned some Instant Pot-specific recipies, as well as some pressure cooking footnotes to regular recipes.